AndrewRLloyd88/pong-hackathon/README.md

 As a user, the court will appear and an Indication as of which side I am on will be shown

-As a user, if I press the up arrow on my keyboard my paddle will move up
+As a user, if I press the up arrow on my keyboard my paddle will move up X

-As a user, if I press the down arrow on my keyboard my paddle will move down
+As a user, if I press the down arrow on my keyboard my paddle will move down X

 As a user, I will start with the ball, to serve I shall press either the left or right arrow key to serve based on court position